 For her 60th birthday, she wanted to go to Queenstown.
 She died at age 59.

-Martin Marinovich (Son), convicted of murder, sentenced to life.
+Martin Marinovich (Son), convicted of murder, sentenced to 14 years to life.

 Inside the senseless murder of a reclusive mother by her only son

 Man found guilty of murdering mother with hammer

 Son who strangled mother and hit her with a hammer 12 times guilty of murder